rexzj266/ADB-STS-SPA/en.md

 ### Create SPA task

-Before we start to analyze the SQL Tuning Set, we need to create a SQL Perform Analyzer task first.
+Before we start to analyze the SQL Tuning Set, we need to create a SQL Performance Analyzer task first.

 ```sql
 VARIABLE spa_task VARCHAR2(64);